Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Physical conditions of the ejecta

 \subsection{Stratification}

-In the above Sections \ref{sec_gasden}, \ref{sec_gasT} and \ref{sec_dustT}, we have explained the physical condition of the ejecta, and its evolution.
-It is clear that in different parts of the ejecta, characterized by different velocities, there will be variations in the densities of the clumps, as well as in the gas and dust temperatures, all of which are key physical conditions critical to the formation and growth of dust grains.
+In Sects \ref{sec_gasden}, \ref{sec_gasT}, and \ref{sec_dustT}, we have explained the physical conditions of the ejecta and their evolution.
+It is clear that in different parts of the ejecta, characterized by different velocities, there will be variations in the densities of the clumps, as well as in the gas and dust temperatures, all of which are key physical conditions that are critical to the formation and growth of dust grains.

-In our model, we stratify the ejecta into 670 thin shells, following the same stratification that of the post-explosion nucleosynthesis data of a 20 \Ms\ main-sequence star of \cite{rau02}\footnote{\url{https://nucastro.org/nucleosynthesis/expl_comp.html}}.
-Out of those, the He-core is confined within the first (inner) 450 shells, and we uniquely follow the dust formation chemistry in those shells.
+In our model, we stratify the ejecta into 670 thin shells, following the same stratification as that of the post-explosion nucleosynthesis data of a 20 \Ms\ main-sequence star of \cite{rau02}\footnote{\url{https://nucastro.org/nucleosynthesis/expl_comp.html}}.
+Out of those, the He core is confined within the first (inner) 450 shells and we uniquely follow the dust formation chemistry in those shells.
 In other words, it can be visualized as a set of 450 different groups of clumps, distinguished by their abundances, densities, and gas and dust temperatures.
-For referring, we will identify the clumpy shells by their velocities, since that is unique to each shell throughout the time of their evolution.

-In the following section, we shall discuss the chemistry of dust formation, and the net chemical yields in light of this model.
+For reference, we identify the clumpy shells by their velocities, since that is unique to each shell throughout the time of their evolution.
+In the following section, we discuss the chemistry of dust formation and the net chemical yields in light of this model.